- API fetch

 SWIFT

-Swift Property Wrapper: Syntax, Customization, and Use Cases
+Swift Property Wrappers: Syntax, Customization, and Use Cases

-A property wrapper is essentially a struct, class, or enum that encapsulates logic for reading and writing a value.
-Instead of writing code directly inside a property’s get
+A property wrapper is a type—usually a struct—that encapsulates the logic for reading and writing a property’s value.
+Instead of placing code inside get

 and set